If you have any questions or would like to access our free counselling and support, please call us directly to discuss or make an appointment.

 " Kids subjected to abuse often feel fearful or anxious about doing something wrong.
 They may become withdrawn, trying to shield themselves away from the possibility of doing something wrong and incurring further abuse. "

-When Ethan came to Act for Kids at six years old he was not attending school.
-We enrolled him in prep and work alongside his teachers to ensure he has the best opportunity to succeed.
+When Ethan came to Act for Kids at eight years old he was not regularly attending school.
+We made it a priority to increase his attendance, and work alongside his teachers to ensure he has the best opportunities to succeed.
 He regularly sees our speech pathologist and occupational therapist who provide him with a safe space to act out what he has seen, heard and felt.
-He is learning that he is allowed to want affection and is learning to ask for a cuddle when he is scared or upset.
+He is learning that he is allowed to want affection and that there are adults in his life that he can trust, to keep him safe.

 " He is learning that it is okay to ask for help and that he can trust in adults to be there for him and keep him safe. "

-Ethan is loving his new opportunities in prep and loves learning new things.
 We are supporting his foster carers to respond to his remaining insecurities and as such, he is building a secure attachment to them where he can finally feel safe.
+Now that Ethan’s communication skills are improving he’s loving getting more involved in school and learning new things.
+With ongoing treatment and support Ethan will be able to overcome his trauma and live his life to his full potential.

 Source: Australian Institute of Health and Welfare, Child protection Australia 2014-15